 Here are a few examples of offices in kitchens near windows:

-Call attention with plants.
+Call attention with plants in your kitchen office.

 Did you know adding houseplants can make you smarter?